-In addition to this, RUs must arrange for new vehicles to be assessed to prove that they are compliant with all relevant standards and specifications including National Technical Specification Notices and Notified National Technical Rules as part of their authorisation (by ORR); provision of this evidence may support an efficient compatibility assessment where vehicles and infrastructure are harmonised.
+In addition to this, RUs must arrange for new vehicles meet the requirement of all relevant standards and legislation.
+Provision of evidence produced in relation to Authorisation under the Railway Interoperability Regulations may support an efficient compatibility assessment where vehicles and infrastructure are harmonised.